bobbyno/ruby_drills/README.md

 # Ruby Drills

 Drills are used in sports to master specific movements.
 In basketball, players drill on free throws, three-pointers, and dribbling.
+In programming, drills provide a way to engage in deliberate practice to develop skills in specific language features, API's, or idioms.

-Scrimmages, on the other hand, are used to mimic the conditions and complexity of a game in order to integrate skills built in drills and develop teamwork.
+Scrimmages are used in sports to mimic the conditions and complexity of a game in order to integrate skills built in drills and develop teamwork.

-In programming, drills are useful for developing skills in specific language features, API's, or idioms.
-Drills lack the complexity of a full project.
-They can be performed alone or with others.
 Drills complement more complex scrimmage practices such as Ruby Koans, Ruby Quiz, or work on an open-source project.
 Were we to use a Japanese expression, drills could also be thought of as 'Kihon', the simpler precursor to 'Kata'.
-Drills provide a way to engage in the deliberate practice of programming as a way to explore a new langauge or API or perfect technique.

-Drills are a way to engage in deliberate practice to master a language.
+Drills lack the complexity of a full project.
+They can be performed alone or with friends.

 Challenges in Ruby Drills focus on a specific method.
 Answers typically consist of a single line.
 Your objective is to complete the drill with ease and joy, without consulting any external documentation.
+At first, you will most likely find this kind of practice neither easy nor joyful.
+Code on.
+Practice for a few days until your knowledge of these methods becomes automatic.
+Doing so will make your day to day programming more enjoyable by freeing up your mind to focus on higher-level, higher-value complexities than the syntax of the language.

+## Example

-For example, a drill for the `Enumerable#zip` method could consist of the following:
+A drill for the `Enumerable#zip` method could consist of the following:

     We have two arrays:
     a: [4, 5, 6]